blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 INFO:tensorflow:global step 2752: loss = 1.7650 (13.071 sec/step)
 INFO:tensorflow:global step 2752: loss = 1.7650 (13.071 sec/step)
 ```
 Once we run our model an event file will be created.
 This is where we can evaluate our model on Tensorboard.
 ```
 # - Tensorboard Allows us to see different aspects of our data such loss, convergance, and steps.
 !tensorboard --logdir='/Users/home/Documents/machine_learning/models-master/models/research/object_detection/training'
 ```
-Now we can test our model.
+Now we can test our model.<br />
-Needed libraries:
 ```
+# Needed libraries --
 import os
 import sys
 import tarfile